Cynthia Wu

+After being educated at Taipei American School, Wu graduated from Wellesley College with a Bachelor of Arts in international relations and art history.
+She then earned a Master of Arts from the Courtauld Institute of Art in England.

+Career

+While living in the United Kingdom, Wu worked for Merrill Lynch in London.
+While residing in the UK, Cynthia Wu was an assistant to Conservative Party politician Peter Lilley.
+She held dual US and Taiwanese citizenships, but renounced her US citizenship in 2014.

+After returning to Taiwan, Wu was an executive at Shin Kong Life Insurance, a division of the Shin Kong Group, which was founded by her paternal grandfather Wu Ho-su.

+Wu was ranked seventh on the Taiwan People's Party list prior to the 2020 Taiwanese legislative election.
+After the resignation of Tsai Pi-ru, Wu was appointed to the 10th Legislative Yuan on 2 November 2022.

+On 24 November 2023, Taiwan People's Party chairman Ko Wen-je named Wu as his running mate for the 2024 presidential election.
+Despite controversy regarding her citizenship, on 4 December, all presidential and vice-presidential candidates were found and declared eligible to run for election, including Cynthia Wu.

+Personal life

-Cynthia Wu married Tommy Lin, an executive at Hua Nan Securities, in 2010.
+Cynthia Wu married Tommy Lin, an executive at Hua Nan Securities and a descendant of Lin Ben Yuan Family, in 2010.
 In September 2013, Wu noticed that Lin, who suspected her of infidelity, had installed a GPS tracking unit in her car, and subsequently filed for divorce.
 Lin was acquitted in the first ruling, and the divorce was not granted.
 Although a second ruling in 2019 granted the divorce, Wu stated that the decision would deny her the experience of motherhood, as embryos that had been artificially inseminated during her marriage to Lin would be destroyed.

-Wu married Renaud van der Elst in 2022, and she gave birth to their son on February 9, 2023.
+Wu married Belgian baron Renaud van der Elst in 2022, and she gave birth to their son on 9 February 2023.

-Political career

-While residing in the UK, Cynthia Wu was an assistant to Conservative Party politician Peter Lilley.
-She was ranked seventh on the Taiwan People's Party list prior to the 2020 Taiwanese legislative election.
-After the resignation of Tsai Pi-ru, Wu was appointed to the 10th Legislative Yuan on 2 November 2022.